-What Causes Dry Skin in Kunekune Pigs?
+Causes of Dry Skin on Kunekune Pigs

-- Wipe and Bathe - If the skin flaking is only mild you can simply take a wet towel and wipe away the excess skin flakes weekly.
+- Wipe and Bathe - If the skin flaking is only mild you can simply take a wet towel and wipe away the excess skin flakes on a weekly basis.
 Bathing your pig too often can actually make things worse by continuously stripping the skin of it's natural moisture so it is not recommended to do so on a regular basis.
-If you want to bathe your kunekune pig on occasion an oatmeal based or coconut oil based pet shampoo is safe to use.
-Also remember that the texture of your kunekune's coat may vary with the season (and they shed more in the summer) so a dry coat doesn't always mean your pig has dry skin.
+If you want to bathe your kunekune pig on occasion, an oatmeal based or coconut oil based pet shampoo is safe to use.
+Also, remember that the texture of your kunekune's coat may vary with the season (and that they shed more in the summer) so having dry fur doesn't always mean your pig has dry skin, too.

-If the dry skin is bad enough that you want to do something about it you can start by using a lotion.
+- Moisturize - If the dry skin is bad enough that you need to do something about it, you can start by using a lotion.
 An aloe based lotion or Avon Skin So Soft are popular options with pot bellied pig and kunekune owners.
-Coconut oil can also be liquefied and applied on the skin.
-Increasing the humidity in the environment in which your pig lives is a simple solution to battle dry skin but isn't usually possible if your pig lives outdoors.
+Coconut oil can also be liquefied by heating it up and applying it on the skin or special moisturizing sprays can help keep the skin from getting too dry.